top of page

 HWS was set up by local residents in 2003 for the sole purpose of raising funds to provide security patrols in Hadley Wood.
 It now does much more than this and supplies proactive security solutions to our members by funding and maintaining ANPR/CCTV cameras, as well as regular training for patrols in first aid and the use of defibrillators (which are kept in every patrol car).
 HWS is set up as a co-operative, which means it is owned by its members and is a ‘not for profit’ organisation administered by a Membership Secretary and two Directors, who are also local residents and who work on a voluntary basis.
+It also has an Advisory Board and a Security Committee.

 4. What services do I receive as a member?